-The first hydrogeologic unit (Pictured Cliffs Sandstone) is dominant only under the plant area, which is located in an elevated area south of Morgan Lake (Figure 2).
-Three CCR units (i.e., the former URS, RWP, and CWTP) reside within this area.
+The first hydrogeologic unit (Pictured Cliffs Sandstone) is dominant only under the plant area, which is located in an elevated area south of Morgan Lake (Figure 1-2).
+Three CCR units (i.e., the URS, RWP, and CWTP) reside within this area.
 The Pictured Cliffs Sandstone is the uppermost water bearing unit for the plant area and extends from ground surface (between approximately 5,340 to 5,360 ft amsl) to approximately 5,300 ft amsl in the plant area.
 Groundwater in this area generally flows northward towards Morgan Lake, which has a surface elevation of approximately 5,330 ft amsl.
-Construction and operations of the plant have resulted in disturbed surface conditions and associated impacts to groundwater are not well understood.
+In the vicinity of the RWP the Pictured Cliffs Sandstone is unsaturated.
+Construction and operations of the plant have resulted in disturbed surface conditions in the plant area and associated impacts to groundwater are still not well understood.
 This uncertainty will be considered when interpreting constituent concentrations and any potential impact on adequacy of background well locations.

-The second hydrogeologic unit (Weathered Lewis Shale/Alluvium) underlies the Pictured Cliffs Sandstone in the plant area and the Multiunit 1 and the DFADA CCR units (Figure 2) in the disposal area, approximately one mile west of the plant.
-The weathered Lewis Shale and the hydraulically-connected alluvial deposits along Chaco Wash are designated as the uppermost water bearing unit in the disposal area.
+The second hydrogeologic unit (Weathered Lewis Shale/alluvium) underlies the Pictured Cliffs Sandstone in the plant area and the Multiunit and the DFADA CCR units (Figure 1-2) in the disposal area, approximately one mile west of the plant.
+The weathered Lewis Shale and the hydraulicallyconnected alluvial deposits along Chaco Wash are designated as the uppermost water bearing unit in the disposal area.
 Although the Lewis Shale is geologically continuous in this area, it is unsaturated in the vicinity of the DFADA.
-The water table in the weathered Lewis Shale can exhibit local seasonal fluctuations that are attributed to interactions between rates of groundwater recharge and discharge (Dames & Moore, 1988) from/to Morgan Lake, historical unlined ponds, and Chaco Wash.
+The water table in the weathered Lewis Shale can exhibit local seasonal fluctuations that are attributed to interactions between groundwater recharge and discharge rates (Dames & Moore, 1988) from/to Morgan Lake, historical unlined ponds, and Chaco Wash.
 Groundwater flow generally follows the surface topography and descends to the west-southwest in the disposal area, mainly in the weathered shale and in local alluvial channels that drain toward the Chaco Wash (APS, 2013).